casimir/rspell/README.md

 ## Dependencies caveats

-This crates wraps hunspell's source directly.
+This crate wraps hunspell's source directly.
 To do so it uses the [`cc-rs`](https://crates.io/crates/cc) crate when building.
 As such the same limitations applies, for example a compiler must be installed on the system.